TurkServer/docs/source/design/faq.md

 traditional brick-and-mortar experiments, as much of this is encapsulated in the software.
-However, there are still exceptions, a notable one being the importance of [engaging with workers and maintaining your reputation](forums-reputation).
+However, there are still exceptions, a notable one being the importance of [engaging with workers and maintaining your reputation](../launching/forums-reputation.md).
 As a result, it's very difficult to run a software-based experiment without understanding how the user interface and the rest of the app was built.
 Either you'll need to be familiar with it anyway, or your developer will also need to be a "lab manager" and run the experiment.